mhamzaaamir960/learn-python/09_oops/Readme.md

 ## Key OOP concepts in Python

 - `Class`: A blueprint for creating objects.
-- `Object`: An instance of a class with its own attributes and methods.
+- `Object`: An instance of a class with its own attributes.
+(In python both variables and methods are called attributes.)
 - `Encapsulation`: Restricting direct access to object data using private and protected attributes.
   - Encapsulation uses access modifiers to control data access.
   - **Public** (`name`) - Accessible anywhere